urre/checkbix/readme.md

 <input id="mycheckbox" type="checkbox" class="checkbix" data-text="Checkbix">
 ```

-Se [demo](https://urre.github.io/checkbix/) for more examples and settings.
+See the [demo](https://urre.github.io/checkbix/) for more examples and settings.

 ## Install